bergesinstitute/graf-method/book-3-unit-4.md

 # Hubo y había

+## Dos versiones

 *Hay* (*there is/there are*) en pasado (*there was/there were*) tiene dos versiones.

-*Hay* (*there is/there are*) in the past tense (*there was/there were*) has two versions.
+💂 *Hay* (*there is/there are*) in the past tense (*there was/there were*) has two versions.

 ## Hubo (pretérito perfecto)

 Usamos esta versión para eventos o catástrofes que ocurrieron en un pasado muy puntual o exacto.

-We use this version for events or catastrophes that occurred in a very punctual or exact past.
+💂 We use this version for events or catastrophes that occurred in a very punctual or exact past.

 *El veinte de septiembre hubo un huracán en Florida.*